メインコンテンツ

 end

-Note: The properties of the input argument of the initialization function are case sensitive.
+Note: The fields of the input argument of the initialization function are case sensitive.

 Write Mask Parameter Callback Code

-In this example, the parameter callback code enables or disables the Bias parameter in the mask dialog on enabling or disabling the Enable Bias.
+In this example, the parameter callback code enables or disables the Bias parameter in the mask dialog box when you clear or select Enable Bias.

 function EnableBias(callbackContext)